Tree House Recovery Colorado

 Increased Potency

 Fentanyl is significantly more potent than other opioids.
-When the substance is mixed with Xanax, it amplifies the potency of both substances.
-It makes it easier to accidentally overdose, even in small amounts, according to the National Institute on Drug Abuse.
+Mixing the substance with Xanax amplifies the potency of both drugs.
+It makes it easier to overdose accidentally, even in small amounts.1

 Respiratory and Other Health Risks